Health and Fitness Rules

 2. Mobility Drills – Exercise isn’t all about aesthetics, we also have to look after our body and ensure that our muscles and joints work fluently through a full range of movement.
 Daily mobility drills like stretches can help keep your body working as it was intended to.
 This one gets more and more important with every passing year.

 3. Intermittent Fasting – Skipping breakfast could be the best move you ever make.
-Intermittent fasting or once a week can keep your body’s natural growth hormone active for longer, offset the ageing process and help keep you lean.
+Intermittent fasting or once a week can keep your body’s natural growth hormone active for longer, offset the aging process, and help keep you lean.

 9. Train Your Legs – Don’t be the ‘every day is upper body day’ guy.
 So many make the mistake of never training their lower body and end up with an unbalanced physique, both aesthetically and functionally.
 Training your legs properly will raise your testosterone and growth hormone production and actually make your whole body more anabolic.

 10. Train Your Glutes ( muscles of the buttock ) – So now you will start training your legs.
 But are you really training your whole leg?
 Do you realize how important your glutes are to your athletic performance, not to mention how attractive they are to the opposite sex?
 Ladies like a pert, toned bottom just as much as men do.
 Hit your glutes hard and regular.
 Use weighted lunges, deadlifts, and hip extensions to develop the perfect man butt.

 11. Train You Calves – After training glutes start with your calves.
 Nobody likes calf training, because, well, it hurts.
 There are so many nerves down there that genuine calf training if pretty painful- but when all is said and done, that’s no excuse to leave them off your agenda.
 Weighted calf raises once a week should be enough to bring them up.
 People notice calves, believe me!